Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Efficient algorithms for the reduced problems

 \section{Efficient algorithms for the reduced problems}

-Theorem~\ref{thm:setOfMinimizersScal} and Theorem~\ref{thm:setOfMinimizersCirc} allow us to reduce the infinite search spaces $\R^N$ and $\T^N$ in \eqref{eq:l1tv} and \eqref{eq:tvCirc}, respectively. to the finite sets $V^N,$ which are specified in these theorems.
+Theorem~\ref{thm:setOfMinimizersScal} and Theorem~\ref{thm:setOfMinimizersCirc} allow us to reduce the infinite search spaces $\R^N$ and $\T^N$ in \eqref{eq:l1tv} and \eqref{eq:tvCirc}, respectively, to the finite sets $V^N,$ which are specified in these theorems.
 Thus, it remains to solve the problems: find

-We use dynamic programming to compute minimizers of these reduced problems.
+This can be achieved with dynamic programming whose basic idea is to decompose the problem into a series of similar, simpler and tractable subproblems.
 For an early account on dynamic programming, we refer to \cite{bellman1957dynamic}.
-The basic idea of dynamic programming is to decompose the problem into a series of similar, simpler and tractable subproblems.